devantler/ksail/README.md

 `ksail verify` - With the verify command, you can easily check that your cluster reconciles successfully.
 KSail streamlines the verification process, making it easier than ever to ensure your cluster is functioning as expected.

+`ksail sops` - KSail makes it easy to manage secrets in Git repositories.
+With the sops command, you can quickly create, get, and share your KSail SOPS GPG key.
+KSail takes the hassle out of managing secrets, allowing you to focus on what matters most.

 KSail is more than just a tool - it's your partner in navigating the world of Kubernetes.
 Get ready to set sail with KSail!

 ## How does it work?